-The RCS CDF input/output data must comply the convention described in [AD1].
+The RCS output CDF data must comply the convention described in [AD1].

-4.1.2 CDF meta-data setting convention
+4.1.2 RCS output CDF metadata setting convention

-The table below gives the list of CDF meta-data - global or variable attributes - that must be updated by the RCS, when producing the output CDF files using the master CDF.
+The table below gives the list of CDF metadata - global and variable attributes - that shall be created or updated by the RCS, when producing the output CDF files using the master CDF.